openHPI/TeachingTeamGuidelines/docs/courseadministration/certificatetemplates.md

 Course administrator can add up to three different types of certificates:

 ## Qualified Certificate:
-The template should contain the following information -
+The template has to contain the following information -
+* Course title and summary
+* Bullet points of most important course elements
+* Signature of the course instructors and the person in charge of the platform
+* Page 2: detailed course description
+* Page 3: grading scheme

+The following data is added dynamically by the platform -
 * Participant's name
 * Participant's e-mail address
 * Participant's verified picture (through automatic face recognition)
 * Date of birth (optional)
-* Course title and summary
 * Credits earned
 * Course performance (if you're among the top 5%, 10%, or 20% of participants)
-* Signature of the Head of openHPI and course instructors
 * Anti-counterfeit link and QR code that allows e.g. employers to check if the certificate is genuine
-* Current date
+* Date of issue: Current date

 * The following XML snippet in the dynamic content box:

   ```xml